Drier, but still cool and breezy for Mother’s Day; quite pleasant next week

 Well, at least we got a break from the spring pollen.
 That's about the only nice thing you can say about the cloudy, damp, and cool weather we’ve been experiencing going back to Friday.
-Since Friday, many locations have received anywhere from an inch and a half to two and a half inches of rainfall and a little more will be added on top of that before our storm system we’ve been dealing with is all said and done with.
 Saturday was certainly a wet and raw day, with rain, sometimes heavy, temperatures only between 45 and 50 degrees for many, and brisk winds adding an extra chill to the air.
-Rain will taper off to scattered showers this evening and overnight, leading to a generally drier but still brisk and cool Mother's Day on Sunday.
 For Mother's Day, we can expect stubborn morning clouds and perhaps a leftover early shower or two slowly giving way to some sunshine, more likely the farther north and west you travel.
 Sunshine becomes more prevalent moving through next week, but an onshore easterly breeze will slow what would have been an otherwise quick and impressive warm up.
 So, we'll climb slowly through the 60s Monday and Tuesday, then finally back into the 70s (where we should be for this time of May) later in the week, staying dry all the while.

 MOTHER'S DAY